Sources of business finance: 6 ways to fund your start-up

 Come up with a killer business idea?
 Check!
 Put all the groundwork in place?
 Check!
-Get the money to fund it? …This is where entrepreneurs tend to hit a roadblock.
+Got the money to fund it?…This is where entrepreneurs tend to hit a roadblock.

 Thankfully, there are plenty of financial options available to start-ups who are looking to fund their growth.
-Here, we explore six of the most popular sources of business finance available and how you can go about getting them.
+Here, we explore what the six most popular sources of business finance are and unpick some business finance jargon along the way.

-Perhaps one of the most popular sources of finance for a business, a business loan is a sum of money borrowed from an organisation in order to fund your business’ growth.
+One of the most popular sources of finance for a business, a Start Up business loan is a sum of money borrowed from an organisation to fund your startups’ growth.

 As with all loans you’ll be required to pay it back, along with interest – but you won’t have to give up any equity to the organisation.
 You’ll also need to undergo stringent credit checks and present a detailed business plan to the lender.